-Assault is considered a violent crime and having this kind of offense on your criminal record could be devastating.
-Not only will you have to reveal it to prospective employers, but you may also be denied a job because of it.
-Some colleges and universities will even count this as a strike against you in determining whether to admit you or not.
-Accordingly, it is crucial for you to understand what a criminal assault charge involves and the penalties associated with it.
+Assault is considered a violent crime and having this kind of offense on one’s criminal record could be devastating.
+Not only will a person have to reveal it to prospective employers, but he/she may also be denied a job because of it.
+Some colleges and universities will even count this as a strike against an applicant being considered for admission.
+Accordingly, it is crucial for one to understand what a criminal assault charge involves and the penalties associated with it.

 What is Assault?
 (N.J.S.A.
 2C:12-1)

 Assault is the intentional creation of a reasonable apprehension of imminent bodily harm.
 However, assault can also be defined as an attempt to commit battery.
 Battery is the unlawful application of force to another person that results in bodily injury or offensive touching.
 Typically, smashing a beer bottle and pointing it at a person in order to harm him with it will be considered assault.
 There are several different kinds of assault in New Jersey.
 The primary ones are:

 Simple Assault [N.J.S.A.
 2C:12-1(a)]: This is when a person knowingly or negligently causes bodily harm to a person or puts him/her in reasonable fear of bodily harm.